NatLibFi/finna-xml/README.md

 The following notations are supported for searching element and attribute names:

+Clark notation: `{namespace-uri}localName`

+This notation is used internally and required when there are namespaces in multi-level path queries.

 Space notation: `namespace-url localName`

-This notation is used internally because it is faster to parse, but it cannot be used without ambiquity in multi-level path queries that contain namespace URIs (that in turn also contain slashes used as path element separator).

-Clark notation: `{namespace-uri}localName`

-This notation is required when there are namespaces in path queries.
+This notation can be used for a single-level path query.

 Examples
 --------